×

 Lignite vs Marl Characteristics

 Though some rocks look identical, they have certain characteristics which distinguish them from others.
 Characteristics of rocks include texture, appearance, color, fracture, streak, hardness etc. Lignite vs Marl characteristics assist us to distinguish and recognize rocks.
 Also you can check about Properties of Lignite and Properties of Marl.
 Learn more about Lignite vs Marl in the next section.
-The interior uses of Lignite include Not yet used whereas the interior uses of Marl include Decorative aggregates and Floor tiles.
+The interior uses of Lignite include whereas the interior uses of Marl include Decorative aggregates and Floor tiles.
 Due to some exceptional properties of Lignite and Marl, they have various applications in construction industry.
 The uses of Lignite in construction industry include For road aggregate, Steel production and that of Marl include Cement manufacture, Construction aggregate, For road aggregate, Making natural cement, Raw material for the manufacture of mortar.

 More about Lignite and Marl

 Here you can know more about Lignite and Marl.
 The life cycle of a rock consists of formation of rock, composition of rock and transformation of rock.
 The composition of Lignite and Marl consists of mineral content and compound content.
-The mineral content of Lignite is not available and mineral content of Marl includes Calcite, Clay, Dolomite, Gypsum, Micas, Pyrite, Quartz.
+The mineral content of Lignite includes and mineral content of Marl includes Calcite, Clay, Dolomite, Gypsum, Micas, Pyrite, Quartz.
 You can also check out the list of all Sedimentary Rocks.
 When we have to compare Lignite vs Marl, the texture, color and appearance plays an important role in determining the type of rock.
 Lignite is available in black, brown, dark brown, grey, light to dark grey colors whereas, Marl is available in beige, brown, green, grey, white colors.
 Appearance of Lignite is Veined or Pebbled and that of Marl is Rough and Dull.
 Properties of rock is another aspect for Lignite vs Marl.
 The hardness of Lignite is 1 and that of Marl is 2-3.
 The types of Lignite are Xyloid Lignite or Fossil Wood and Compact Lignite or Perfect Lignite whereas types of Marl are Clay Marl ,Blue Marl, Red Marl, High Bank Marl, Shell Layer Marl, Under Shell Layer Marl, Sand Marl, Green Marl, Grey Marl and Clayey Marl.
 Streak of rock is the color of powder produced when it is dragged across an unweathered surface.
 The streak of Lignite is black while that of Marl is white.
-The specific heat capacity of Lignite is 1.26 kJ/Kg K and that of Marl is Not Available.
-Depending on the properties like hardness, toughness, specific heat capacity, porosity etc., rocks are resistant to heat, wear, impact, etc.Lignite is heat resistant whereas Marl is heat resistant, impact resistant.
+The specific heat capacity of Lignite is 1.26 kJ/Kg K and that of Marl is 0.80 kJ/Kg K. Depending on the properties like hardness, toughness, specific heat capacity, porosity etc., rocks are resistant to heat, wear, impact, etc.Lignite is heat resistant whereas Marl is heat resistant, impact resistant.